 International students who are in F-1 status are subject to the health insurance requirement as a condition of their F-1 status.
-F-1 students may choose to enroll in the plan offered by United Healthcare or provide proof of comparable coverage.
+Students with F-1 and other non-immigrant visas who are maintaining legal status in the U.S. are eligible to enroll in insurance through the marketplace.
+However, non-immigrant students are not eligible for Medicaid unless they have been in the U.S. for five years.
 Per F-1 student regulations, comparable policies must cover the full period of enrollment and must cover a minimum of US \$50,000 for accident or illness, and at least US \$7,500 for repatriation, and US \$10,000 for medical evacuation.
 International students are encouraged to contact Michel Frendian, Dean of Enrollment Management prior to choosing another health insurance plan in order to make sure that the plan meets these requirements.